Vgarcan/prj002/readme.md

 ### **Resolution:**

 After thorough testing and assessment, I made a deliberate decision to maintain the existing font.
 Its visual appeal and consistent performance across platforms align with our project's identity, emphasizing a user-centric approach to ensure a positive experience.

+## GitHub Deployment Issue:
+During deployment on GitHub Pages, we encountered an issue where the image "banner4.png" on "diary.html" failed to load.
+This issue appears to be specific to GitHub deployment, as the image is accessible via its direct URL [here](https://vgarcan.github.io/prj002/assets/img/banners/banner4.png).
+This discrepancy suggests a potential error in the deployment process on GitHub.
+To ensure a seamless experience, we recommend accessing the project on [Azure](https://ambitious-bush-0d5afce1e.4.azurestaticapps.net/).

 # Acknowledgment